Deliver Your Target to End-Users

 I/O device driver blocks generate code that sends and receives data for algorithm code.
 If you are developing a target primarily as a rapid prototype, minimal I/O device support may be sufficient.
 If you are developing a turnkey production target, you may need to provide extensive I/O device support.
 I/O devices are represented in Simulink® as blocks.
-For more information about how to create Simulink blocks for I/O device driver code, see Integrate Legacy Code (Simulink).
+For more information about how to create Simulink blocks for I/O device driver code, see Implement Algorithms Using Legacy Code Tool (Simulink).

 The Target SDK (Embedded Coder Support Package for ARM Cortex-A Processors) includes a set of verification utilities that you can use to confirm your steps as you develop a target.
 These utilities are not meant as a replacement for the formal testing of your target, which should be more comprehensive and beyond the scope of this software.